galacticcouncil/hydration-docs/docs/node_setup.md

 ```

 :::note
 Setting RestartSec is recommended because it delays the restart of the node in the case of a crash.
 This allows for any unpersisted data (such as consensus votes) to be written to the disk before the node is restarted.
+Restarting the node immediately after it has crashed can cause equivocation or double signing, eventually resulting in slashing.
 :::

 After creating the configuration file you can interact with your HydraDX validator node as a system process: